Instalily/pst_scraper/README.md

 - Outputs data to CSV format for easy importing into databases or analysis tools
 - Processes folders recursively, maintaining PST folder structure
 - Batched processing for memory efficiency
+- Supports processing multiple PST files in a single run

 ## Installation